bl4ckswordsman/abc_app/README.md

 ## Web version

-For the web build of this app hosted Github Pages, click [here](https://bl4ckswordsman.github.io/abc_app/build/web/)
+For the web build of this app hosted in Github Pages, click [here](https://bl4ckswordsman.github.io/abc_app/build/web/).